Kundan Lal Jaggi

-Kundan Lal Jaggi (10 September 1924 – 4 March 2018), was an Indian chef and restaurateur based in New Delhi.
-Kundan Lal Jaggi is the inventor of Butter chicken, and Dal makhani, Paneer makhani and the founder of the Moti Mahal restaurant along with his partners Kundan Lal Gujral and Thakur Das Magu in 1947 in Daryaganj, Delhi.
+Kundan Lal Jaggi (10 September 1924 – 4 March 2018) was an Indian chef and restaurateur based in New Delhi.
+Kundan Lal Jaggi is the inventor of butter chicken, dal makhani, paneer makhani and the founder of the Moti Mahal restaurant along with his partners Kundan Lal Gujral and Thakur Das Magu in 1947 in Daryaganj, Delhi.

 Early life

-Kundan Lal Jaggi was born in Peshawar to Gandamal Jaggi & Channan Devi, a Punjabi Hindu family with ancestral ties to the village of Hassal, Jhelum.
+Kundan Lal Jaggi was born in Peshawar to Gandamal Jaggi & Channan Devi, a Punjabi Hindu family.
 One of many children, Kundan Lal Jaggi left home early in life and took up work at a restaurant in the city of Peshawar.

 Kundan Lal Jaggi married Swaran Devi and had five children.

 Culinary training and career

 Kundan Lal Jaggi started training under the owner of Moti Mahal restaurant, where he had joined as an apprentice and rose to become the chef over the next 12 years.
 His amiable personality and flair with the tandoor made him a famous name in the culinary circles of Peshawar.